 In the intentional condition, there is an agent who acts intentionally to bring about the resultant state denoted by the VP.
 In other words, the result of the event denoted by the VP falls within the scope of the agent's intention in the mental model.
-For instance, in the kill story in (10), Mary attached a booby trap to John's vault door with the intention that it would be activated the next time John entered his vault, leading to his death.
-Likewise, in the flood story in (11), the context makes it clear that John opened the sluice on the dam with the intention to cause a flood.
+For instance, in the kill story in (10), Mary intentionally attached a booby trap to John's vault door, so that it would be activated the next time John entered his vault, leading to his death.
+Likewise, in the flood story in (11), the context makes it clear that John intentionally opened the sluice on the dam to cause a flood.

-&lt;sup>5 In the [flood, locational] condition, do so substitution is used in the test sentences, because the locational modifier in the Dordogne in the VP flood a town in the Dordogne can naturally be read as modifying the DP a town instead of the VP flood a town.
+5 In the [flood, locational] condition, do so substitution is used in the test sentences, because the locational modifier in the Dordogne in the VP flood a town in the Dordogne can naturally be read as modifying the DP a town instead of the causative verb flood.
 Consequently, the test sentences are presented as a continuation of the story.

-&lt;sup>6 Where there is potential ambiguity in the test sentence, the intended reading is specified to ensure that the informants' judgement is based on the interpretation consistent with the purpose of the experiment.
-In certain cases, however, some informants pointed to difficulties in getting the intended reading, which is discussed and accounted for in Section 5.
+6 Where there is potential ambiguity in the test sentence, the intended reading is specified to ensure that the informants' judgement is based on the interpretation consistent with the purpose of the experiment.
+In certain cases, however, some informants pointed to difficulties in getting the intended reading, which is accounted for in Section 5.

-In the unintentional condition, on the other hand, the stories indicate that the resultant state denoted by the VP is the outcome of an accidental action by the agent.
+In the unintentional condition, on the other hand, the stories tell that the resultant state denoted by the VP is an outcome of an accidental action by the agent.
 In the melt context in (12), for example, although John's ice ended up being melted, Bill had no intention to make this happen when he completed the freezer's setup (on the contrary, he wanted to keep it in top condition).